What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓Keep other pets away from affected dog (some bacteria transmissible)

-- ✓Don't skip doses — consistency matters for antibiotic effectiveness
+- ✓Don't skip doses — consistency matters for vet-prescribed medication effectiveness

 - ✓Complete full course — don't stop early when it "looks better"